SEMI PV2 Standard Overview

 In an effort to increase efficiencies and reduce integration costs, the fast-growing Photovoltaic (PV) Manufacturing community has initiated the development and implementation of industry-wide standards.
-At the equipment level, the connectivity standard, based on GEM/SECS (SEMI E30), PV2 - Equipment Communication Interface Standard for PV Production Systems, was approved in June 2009.
+At the equipment level, the connectivity standard, based on GEM/SECS (SEMI E30), PV2 - Equipment Communication Interface Standard for PV Production Systems, was approved in July 2009.

-Download the white paper on "Maintaining Quality & Performance in your PVECI and GEM Standard Implementation."
+Download the white paper on Maintaining Quality and Performance in Your PVECI and GEM Standard Implementation.

 The Photovoltaic (PV) industry is a dynamic and fast growing industry that is focused on reducing the cost per kilowatt of power.
 The PV industry is aggressively developing the implementation of equipment-level standards in an effort to increase productivity and decrease operational costs.

 The SEMI® organization has promoted the use of standards for this market.
 By providing recommendations, guidance and expertise in standards development and deployment, SEMI can help the PV manufacturing community leverage the work that has already been done in similar industries to improve its efficiency and production.

 Discussions began in 2006 regarding the need for standardized IT (Information Technology) interfaces that enable “sophisticated quality assurance, traceability and advanced process control strategies” [Photovoltaics International, PVI02-07_04].
 In September 2007, the Photovoltaic Equipment Interface Specification (PV-EIS) PV-EIS Task Force was formed with the sole purpose of defining the interface between the equipment and the Manufacturing Execution System (MES).